Get

 Final Thoughts

-For the first 24 hours after bringing your kitty home from their spay or neuter, you will want to keep them confined to a comfortable, safe kennel per your veterinarian’s specific recommendations.
+For the first 24 hours after bringing your kitty home from their spay or neuter, you will want to keep them confined to a comfortable, safe kennel per the veterinarian’s specific recommendations.
 After that, you will want to ensure your cat’s activity is limited for the next 7 to 10 days to ensure proper recovery and wound healing.
 It is best to keep an eye out for the warning signs of infection or more severe complications.
-Contact your veterinarian if you have any concerns after the surgery.
+Contact the veterinarian if you have any concerns after the surgery.

 See also: